- Emergency Management

 This program provides rescue personnel valuable timesaving, location information should debris or structural damage due to severe weather block a storm shelter exit.
 As an additional safeguard, registrants are encouraged to include an out-of-town accountability contact.

-To register a storm cellar, safe room, or other personal severe weather shelter, complete the online Storm Shelter Registry form.
+To register a storm cellar, safe room, or other personal severe weather shelter, complete the online Storm Shelter Registry page.

 This information is maintained by Emergency Management personnel and used only in the event of structural damage from severe weather or other related incidents.